UnlockedLabs/intro-to-web-dev-curriculum/content/data-and-variables/reading/values-and-data-types/_index.md

 {{% /notice %}}

 <!-- TODO: Update the below link when the How Programs Work chapter is added -->
 Remember not to put commas or spaces in your integers, no matter how big they are.
-Also revisit what we said in the chapter [How Programs Work]() formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.
+Also revisit what we said in the chapter [How Programs Work]({{% relref "../../../how-programs-work/_index.md" %}}): formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intend.

 ## Type Systems

-Every programming language has a **type system**, which is the set of rules that determine how the languages deals with data of different types.
+Every programming language has a **type system**, which is the set of rules that determine how the language deals with data of different types.
 In particular, how values are divided up into different data types is one characteristic of a type system.

 In many programming languages, integers and floats are considered to be different data types.
 For example, in Python `42` is of the `int` data type, while `42.0` is of the `float` data type.